f0wl/REconfig-linux/README.md

 ## Configuration contents

-The table below shows the keys used in the JSON configuration of Netwalker Ransomware.
+The table below shows the keys used in the JSON configuration of REvil Linux Ransomware.

 |             Key             |                     Value / Purpose                     |
 | :-------------------------: | :-----------------------------------------------------: |